-The Experimental Therapeutics Program (ETP) is part of the Cancer and Blood Disorders at Children's Hospital Colorado.
+The Experimental Therapeutics Program (ETP) is part of the Center for Cancer and Blood Disorders (CCBD) at Children's Hospital Colorado.
 The ETP is committed to serving those patients with recurrent illness, those whose disease has not responded to traditional treatment and those with a diagnosis that has no reasonable cure.

 The medical staff of ETP offers children, adolescents and young adults access to Phase I trials, many of which are First-in-Pediatrics protocols available at a very limited number of institutions.